benwaldman33/LeadMgmt_Cursor/API_KEY_MANAGEMENT.md

 ## Overview

-The LeadMgmt system now uses a secure API key management system that prioritizes environment variables over database storage, ensuring API keys are never committed to Git repositories.
-This system provides:
+The LeadMgmt system prioritizes keeping API keys out of source control.
+Keys are provided via environment variables or entered in the Service Configuration UI and stored in the database configuration JSON.
+No keys are committed to Git.

-- **Environment Variable Priority**: API keys are first loaded from environment variables
+- **Environment Variable Priority**: API keys can be loaded from environment variables
-- **Database Fallback**: If not found in environment, keys are retrieved from encrypted database storage
-- **Encryption**: Database-stored keys are encrypted using AES-256-CBC
+- **Service Configuration**: Keys can be stored in `service_providers.config` JSON via the UI
+- **Encryption (Optional)**: Database-stored keys may be encrypted if explicitly saved with an `encrypted:` prefix; by default we store plain values in Service Configuration to avoid any dependency on decrypting
 - **Git Safety**: Environment files are excluded from Git commits
-- **Migration Support**: Tools to migrate existing API keys to the new system

 ## Security Benefits